Elephants | Ecosystem engineers and architects of Nature

 3. Elephants allow other animals to live in the habitat.

-Elephants are considered ecosystem architects and engineers.
+Elephants are ecosystem architects and engineers.
 They sustain the environment by clearing out big trees and bark, allowing other organisms to live in the habitat.

 4. Elephants contribute to afforestation.